Amy Archer-Gilligan: Trials

 Archer-Gilligan was arrested and tried for murder, originally on five counts.
 Ultimately her lawyer managed to have the charges reduced to a single count, the murder of Franklin R. Andrews.
 On June 18, 1917, a jury found her guilty, and she was sentenced to death.

-Archer-Gilligan appealed and was granted a new trial in 1919.
+Archer-Gilligan appealed and the Connecticut Supreme Court of Errors ordered a new trial in 1918.

 At this trial, she pled insanity.
 Mary Archer testified that her mother was addicted to morphine.
 Archer-Gilligan was again found guilty of murder, but this time she was sentenced only to life imprisonment.

 Death

 In 1924, Archer-Gilligan was declared to be temporarily insane and was transferred to the Connecticut Hospital for the Insane in Middletown, where she remained until her death on April 23, 1962.
+In 2015, the Connecticut Supreme Court decided a case about access to Archer-Gilligan's medical records from her imprisonment, ruling the files were exempt from disclosure under the state's open records law.